Cuomo expands coronavirus testing to include George Floyd protesters

 Cuomo’s comments come as New York begins to consider its “Phase 2” reopening plan amid the coronavirus pandemic.
 New York City has yet to begin its “Phase 1,” which is not expected until next week.

-Cuomo also told New Yorkers at the press conference that “If you were at one of those protests, I would, out of an abundance of caution, assume that you are infected,”
+Cuomo also told New Yorkers at the press conference that “If you were at one of those protests, I would, out of an abundance of caution, assume that you are infected.”

 CLICK HERE TO GET THE FOX NEWS APP